 The confusion the attorneys both created is also a violation of Rules 1.6 concerning confidentiality and 1.7 regarding conflict of interest.
 Under Rule 1.7(a), a conflict of interest exists if there is significant risk that the lawyer's representation of the client will be materially limited by the lawyer's own interest in the fee arrangement or by the lawyer's responsibilities to the third-party payer (for example, when the third-party payer is a co-client).
 Under Rule 1.7(b), the lawyer may accept or continue the representation with the informed consent of each affected client, unless the conflict is nonconsentable under that paragraph.
 Under Rule 1.7(b), the informed consent must be confirmed in writing.

 Rule 1.8 is also implicated here.
 This rule prohibits lawyers from accepting compensation for representing a client from one other than the client unless:

 (2) there is no interference with the lawyer's independence of professional judgment or with the client-lawyer relationship; and

-(3) information relating to representation of a client is protected as required by Rule 1.6.
+(3) information relating to the representation of a client is protected as required by Rule 1.6.